24/7 Emergency Services Available

 Do the following to prevent kitchen fires:

-• Always be present in the kitchen when cooking.
+• Stay in the kitchen while cooking.

 • Remember to let items cool completely before putting them away.